7 Year-End Tax Tips for Small Business Owners

 How was your year financially?
 This info is vital for your goal setting process and to ensure your books are up-to-date and accurate.
 Have your bookkeeper or accountant run all of the reports that are relevant for your business and schedule a time to walk through them together if you need more explanation on the numbers and specific breakdowns.

 Any income received by December 31 counts as income for the current year.
-Shifting income to after January 1 delays it from being counted as income until the following year, and this can save you a significant amount of money, depending where you income levels are each year.
+Shifting income to after January 1 delays it from being counted as income until the following year, and this can save you a significant amount of money, depending on where your income levels are each year.
 So ask your accountant if it makes sense to defer December payments until January to cut your tax bill.

 Now is the time to spend money on items your business needs so you can maximize deductions.
 Does your equipment need to be upgraded?
 Can you stock up on office supplies?
 Are there vendor payments you can make in advance?
 Make a list of purchases you can make now to get the most out of your deductions.